-The Kansas Youth Leadership Forum for Students with Disabilities (KSYLF) is currently searching for motivated young leaders to attend the eighteenth annual forum held July 9-14, 2018 at Washburn University in Topeka.
+The Kansas Youth Leadership Forum for Students with Disabilities (KSYLF) is currently searching for motivated young leaders to attend the nineteenth annual forum held July 8-13, 2019 at Washburn University in Topeka.
 We are also searching for adults to serve as volunteers for the week of the KSYLF.

 Aside from large and small group sessions, students participate in a variety of fun activities as well.
 A trip to the Capitol is always a highlight of the week.
 Students are able to tour the Capitol building, as well as participate in a legislative activity in the Senate Chambers.
 Other activities include a mentor luncheon where delegates are paired with an adult from their area who has a similar career interest, and a talent show where participants are able to share their unique abilities with the group.
 Other fun activities include a recreation session, real life fair, a barbecue, and a dance, which is always a delegate favorite!

 All students who are interested in attending the KSYLF must meet the following criteria:

 - Have a disability as defined with the Americans With Disabilities Act.

 - Be in the 11th or 12th grade as of December 31, 2018.
 Please note: Students who are in an 18-21 transition program qualify to apply as well.

 - Have demonstrated leadership potential or interest in school and the community.
 Remember, leadership comes in many forms!

 There will be no cost for students who are selected to attend.
 All lodging, food, and accommodations are paid for through KSYLF funds.
 Accommodations such as personal care attendants, sign language interpreters, large print or Braille materials, and other accommodations will be provided for those delegates who need them.